Switch to Dutch

 SITA lowers transport and processing costs of waste management through mathematical optimization

 SITA Nederland is a market leader in waste management in the Netherlands, with a turnover € 443 million in 2003.
 It serves 80,000 companies, and 100 municipalities with a total of 1.8 million inhabitants.
-SITA Nederland has lowered its transportation and processing costs using a strategic and tactical mathematical optimization tool (MMX II) developed in cooperation with Deloitte using the AIMMS software.
+SITA Nederland has lowered its transportation and processing costs using a strategic and tactical mathematical optimization tool (MMX II) developed in cooperation with Alrik Stelling using the AIMMS software.

 Lowering costs in the waste industry is essential for increasing the current low profits